alimogh/crypto-trading-bot-tutorial/README.md

 ## How to develop your own crypto trading bot
 *This guide will make you build a trading bot from scratch.
 A trading bot is a computer program that can automatically place orders to a market or exchange without the need for human intervention.
 Bots, automated trading strategies, are the future of investing, they are working for you 24/7 and never lose their focus.*

-## Introduction to Bitcoin & Cryptocurrency Trading
+## Introduction to cryptocurrency Trading

 ### What is Trading ?
 Trading simply means “exchanging one item for another”.
 In the financial markets, it’s actually buying shares, futures, options, swaps, bonds etc… or like in our case, an amount of cryptocurrency.